bodo-ai/Bodo/docs/development/development.rst

 --------------------
 Two Docker images can be used for Bodo development:

-(**optional**: the reason we have this is mainly for mac users since mac doesn't show certain dependency errors and valgrind does not support the newest macOS)
+(**optional**: the reason we have this is mainly for Mac users since Mac doesn't show certain dependency errors and valgrind does not support the newest macOS)

 1. Bodo development(:code:`Bodo/docker/bodo_dev`)
     - has conda enviroment setup